 SME owners are easy targets and you only have to read on to see why.

 Who are online fraudsters looking to target?

 - Someone who does lots of financial transactions so a request for payment will not seem unusual

-- Someone who is busy and won’t be concentrating on the details
+- A busy business owner and won’t be concentrating on the details

 - Someone who is not expert enough to keep up to date with cyber security measures

-- Someone who will at times have large amounts of money in an online account
+- A person who will at times have large amounts of money in an online account

 In “vishing” scams, the fraudsters piece together a profile of a company and individual employees to establish credibility.
 By taking information from your website and then adding information gathered on calls, they create a convincing script.

 For example, if they phone and find out that “Jenny in Accounts is on holiday until next week”, they can phone the next day and say “I usually speak to Jenny but I know she is on holiday until Monday, she said someone would be able to help me with this payment”.
 At this time of year, holiday dates can also be gathered from Facebook and Twitter accounts.

 Don’t think the fraudsters won’t go to all that trouble!